steffenwoell/steffenwoell.github.io/publications.md

 ---

 {: .box-success}
-**Updated:** 13 April 2021
+**Updated:** 22 April 2021

 ## Monographs

 {: .box-warning}
-*The West and the World: Imagining, Formatting, and Ordering the American West in Nineteenth-Century Cultural Discourse*.
+*The West and the Word: Imagining, Formatting, and Ordering the American West in Nineteenth-Century Cultural Discourse*.
 Dialectics of the Global.
 Vol. 13.
 Ed.
 Matthias Middell. de Gruyter.
 2020. <a href="https://www.amazon.de/West-Word-Formatting-Nineteenth-Century-Dialectics/dp/3110690004/" target="_blank">Print</a>.

 <p>&nbsp;</p>